Redefining Health for Communities in Timor-Leste

 Project Fuan is an Overseas Community Involvement Project (OCIP) initiated by a dedicated group of healthcare students from the National University of Singapore (NUS).

-Project Fuan hopes to inspire Timorese to take ownership of their health and redefine what it means to live well.
-By bridging the gap between healthcare knowledge and practice, the team hopes to leave a lasting impact on the communities it serves.
+By equipping children with essential knowledge and skills, Project Fuan aims to inspire a culture of self-care that extends to their families and communities.
+Through these efforts, the team hopes to empower Timorese individuals to take ownership of their health and redefine what it means to live well.
+By bridging the gap between healthcare knowledge and practice, Project Fuan strives to leave a lasting impact on the communities it serves.

 If you share our vision of nurturing lifelong health and self-care in future generations, connect with Project Fuan to learn more and support our journey!
 Obrigado!
 (Thank you in Tetun, Timor Leste’s national language)